+This course is meant to develop an integrated understanding of thermal physics both at the macroscopic (thermodynamics) and at the microscopic (statistical mechanics) levels.
+The first part of the course focuses on fundamental principles of thermal physics, including the first and second laws of thermodynamics, entropy and free energy.
+This is followed by statistical mechanics, including Maxwell-Boltzmann and quantum statistics.
 Course delivery: The course includes both synchronous and asynchronous activities.
-The lectures will be given using the Hybrid-flexible (HyFlex) model to provide flexibility in these uncertain times due to the pandemic.
-With HyFlex, students can choose to attend each class in person on campus or online via Zoom. - Asynchronous activities: Material (e.g. slides + audio) will be posted to Birghtspace.
+Lectures will be pre-recorded, and a problem based lecture will be given on Monday's using the Hybrid-flexible (HyFlex) model to provide flexibility in these uncertain times due to the pandemic.
+With HyFlex, students can choose to attend each class in person on campus or online via Zoom. - Asynchronous activities: Material (e.g. access to pre-recorded lectures+slides) will be posted to Birghtspace.
 You are expected to review and study this material, including the corresponding sections and example problems in the textbook.
-This is intended to provide flexibility to students. - Synchronous classes: These will be held during the class times (Tue+Thur 11:35-12:55 Ottawa time) via HyFlex, meaning you can come to class (SAQ KM-TH) or attend virtually (Zoom).
-Midterm tests will also take place during these times.
+This is intended to provide flexibility to students. - Synchronous classes: These will be held on Mondays using the assigned class times initially only via BigBlueButton, but starting in February via HyFlex, meaning you can come to class (NI 4030) or attend virtually (BigBlueButton). - Synchronous student hour: These will be held on Wednesdays starting 16:05 via BigBlueButton.
+The Midterm exam will also take place during these times.
 Note: Some classes may be only online.
 It is possible all classes will be switched to online part way through the semester if lecture attendance is very poor.
 Any such change will be announced via email.
-Learning Materials: Required reading Textbook: Physics for Scientists and Engineers (10th Edition), Chap 14+19-22, Serway, Jewett Additional material that will be available as pdf files on the class CUlearn page.
-Supplementary material:
+Inclusive teaching statement Science is for everyone.
+I am committed to fostering an environment for learning that is inclusive for everyone.
+All students in the class, the instructor, and any guests should be treated with respect during all interactions.
+I would appreciate any feedback related to class throughout the course.
+The Faculty of Science EDI statement: https://science.carleton.ca/about/edi/